San Jose (Costa Rica)

 Travel Day - 8 Feb 26

-We were up at 4:15 a.m. to pick up our daughter Caitlin by 5:00 a.m. so she could drop us at the airport by 5:30 for a 7:30 flight.
-The day kicked off with a hiccup when they tried to charge us for bags even though our Southwest credit card gives us a free one—after clearing that up we sailed security and on to the gate.
-We changed planes in Austin and Houston, and finally headed for San José, Costa Rica.
+Up early (4:15 AM) for our international flight; dropped at the airport by 5:30 for a 7:30 flight; the day kicked off with a small hiccup.
+Southwest Airlines tried to charge us for bags even though our credit card gives us a free one and we thought international flights got one bag free— lesson learned.
+SW does not give a free bag for international flights.
+Credit card still paying off with the free bag.
+Cleared that one up.
+We sailed through security and on to the gate.
+We changed planes, not once, but twice (Austin and Houston) since retirees have the time (we were going to be in travel mode all day, no matter what), and the price meant we’d saved considerably compared to the RS flight option.
 First priority on the flight was finding the Super Bowl on TV, a little Southwest perk, but once we were out over the sea the connection died; not to worry—I logged into my Peacock account and got the game back on.
-We managed to watch the first half, but getting through customs and immigration, collecting bags, locating our ride, and enduring the long drive to the hotel ate up the rest of the time, so we only caught the last four minutes—by then the Patriots were long gone.
-We finished dinner and our beers, headed up to the room, and called it a night, already planning where the next adventure would take us.
+We managed to watch the first half.
+Finally arrived in San José, Costa Rica in the evening.
+Getting through customs and immigration, collecting bags, locating our ride, and enduring the long drive to the hotel ate up the rest of the time, so we only caught the last four minutes—by then the Patriots were long gone.
+We finished dinner and our beers, headed up to the room, and called it a night.

 San Jose National Theater

 We had a few minutes before the gold museum opened, so we made a short stop at the National Theater.
 Since we were only stopping for a few minutes, our guide gained entry (a guide’s secret handshake) and led a quick walk through the main foyer, where ornate chandeliers, gilded moldings, and impressive marble staircases hinted at the theater's storied past.
-Even in that brief span we soaked in the atmosphere—the hushed grandeur, framed portraits, and a stage draped in heavy curtains—enough to feel transported back to a time of opera premieres and glittering galas before we hurried off, tickets in hand, to the next adventure.
+Even in that brief span we appreciated the wealthy society that determined a need for opera premieres and glittering galas.

 Museo del Oro Precolombino — Pre-Columbian Gold Museum

 Visiting the Gold Museum in San José was a real treat—its many interesting displays traced centuries of craftsmanship and myth, with shimmering artifacts that made the past feel startlingly alive.
-After soaking in the history, we took a short bus ride to the city’s coffee roasters, where the aroma was irresistible and the coffee truly delicious—rich, smooth, and the perfect pick-me-up.
-But the highlight of the day wasn’t the artifacts or the espresso; it was our tour guide, an absolute hoot whose stories, jokes, and infectious enthusiasm turned a great day into an unforgettable one.
+Our tour guide described an egalitarian society that accepted and valued all people.
+He described matriarchal groups, and how that impacted traditions.
+He discussed from the role of Columbus on the art — which unfortunately did not stick in my head.
+But the highlight of the day wasn’t the artifacts; it was our tour guide, an absolute hoot whose stories, jokes, and infectious enthusiasm turned a great day into an unforgettable one.

 Coffee Factory Tour

+After soaking in the history, we took a short bus ride to the city’s coffee roasters, where the aroma was irresistible and the coffee truly delicious—rich, smooth, and the perfect pick-me-up.
 Costa Rica has been producing some of the world’s best coffee for more than a century, and for much of that time its finest beans were shipped abroad while everyday blends stayed local.
-On our visit, an expert led an interactive walk through the sun-dappled coffee farm, showing each stage from flowering and careful hand-picking to drying and processing, then stopped us at tasting stations where a master “cupper” taught the exacting craft of sampling — how to inhale, slurp, and evaluate aroma, body, acidity, and finish.
+On our visit, an expert led an interactive walk through the sun-dappled coffee farm, showing each stage from flowering and careful hand-picking to drying and processing.
+Along the path, were tasting stations where a master “cupper” taught the exacting craft of sampling — how to inhale, slurp, and evaluate aroma, body, acidity, and finish.
 Our guide pointed out plots with different varietals and processing methods, invited us to compare beans and brews side by side, and explained how altitude, soil and microclimate shape flavor and nuance.
 With steaming cups in hand and notes scribbled down, we moved from display to display, sampling richer, brighter and more complex cups until, by the end of the tour, we were all buzzing with the lively, unmistakable energy and warm hospitality of freshly brewed Costa Rican coffee.

-While waiting for the bus to load I knew the coming days I would have plenty of birds in flight (BIF) opportunities and thought I should take this opportunity to practice.
+While waiting for the bus to load, I knew in the coming days I would have plenty of birds in flight (BIF) opportunities and thought I should take this opportunity to practice.

 Our day ended with dinner on our own, though our tour guide kindly offered to take the whole group out—only Karen and I took her up on it.
-We wandered into a local brewery (go figure) and I ordered what I thought were six wings, only to have a plate arrive that was both drum and flat halves—so basically twelve—and they were enormous.
-We laughed at the unexpected portion size, the beer paired surprisingly well, and oversized wings turned the simple meal into one of those small, perfect travel moments that make the trip feel like ours.
+We wandered into a local brewery (go figure) and I ordered what I thought were six wings, only to have a plate arrive that was both drum and flats—so basically twelve—and they were enormous.
+We laughed at the unexpected portion size.
+Like the lunch the day before, the portion size seemed to be a demonstration of a land of plenty.
+The beer paired surprisingly well, and oversized wings turned the simple meal into one of those small, perfect travel moments that make the trip feel special.